bitbi-core/bitbi.org.website/content/program/contractum/interfaces.md

 anchor = "interfaces"
 +++

 But how the wallet makes the sense of the contract?
-RGB contract can do a lot of things, and if schema developers would need to do a separate wallet for each schema the entrance threshold would be too high.
+BTB contract can do a lot of things, and if schema developers would need to do a separate wallet for each schema the entrance threshold would be too high.
 To avoid such situation a concept of *contract interface* was created.
-A *contract interface* is a standard way communicating with RGB Node asking it for a semantically-meaningful state and creating operations.
+A *contract interface* is a standard way communicating with BTB Node asking it for a semantically-meaningful state and creating operations.
 Such concept of interface is similar to the concept of ERC standards and ABI files in Ethereum world; the most common interfaces are called "RGBxx" and are defined as a separate LNP/BP standards.

 Here, instead of using existing interface standards we will create an interface for a generic fungible token from scratch to explain the way they work: